Visit the mound: the pirate team of the whole decade - Mash Viral

 Lf Starling mars: .287 BA, 108 HR, 420 RBI, 3,986 PA, 115 OPS +, 29.1 WAR

-Some may argue that Mars has not lived up to the massive exaggeration that surrounded it when it was promoted in 2012, but was the second best player of the Pirates decade and is a very good hitter and gardener.
+Some may argue that Mars has not lived up to the hype that surrounded him when he was promoted in 2012, but he was the second best player of the Pirates decade and is a very good hitter and gardener.
 He probably should have been named for more than one All-Star team and could have deserved another or two gold gloves, but he was at least one player with three wins each year, in addition to his abbreviated seasons 2012 and 2017.
 Each team craves that level of consistency

 CF Andrew McCutchen: .291 BA, 191 HR, 671 RBI, 5,336 PA, 138 OPS +, 37.1 WAR